pixielabs/handbook/02-project-management/08-writing-tickets.md

 ### Acceptance criteria

-Acceptance criteria (AC's) are a set of conditions or requirements that must be met in order for a ticket to be considered as 'Done'.
+Acceptance criteria (ACs) are a set of conditions or requirements that must be met in order for a ticket to be considered as 'Done'.
 It helps to clearly define what is expected and ensures that the feature being delivered aligns with the customer’s needs and expectations.
 Acceptance criteria typically include functional